douglasgreen/outlines/computers/computer_science/information_theory.en.md

 ### Basics of Quantum Mechanics

 **Qubits and Superposition**: In classical information theory, the basic unit of information is the bit, which can be in one of two definite states: 0 or 1.
 Quantum information theory, however, uses the qubit (quantum bit) as its fundamental unit.
-Unlike a classical bit, a qubit can exist in a state of superposition, where it simultaneously holds a combination of the states 0 and 1, described by \( \psi = \alpha|0\rangle + \beta|1\rangle \), with \( \alpha \) and \( \beta \) representing complex probability amplitudes.
+Unlike a classical bit, a qubit can exist in a state of superposition, where it simultaneously holds a combination of the states 0 and 1, described by $`\psi = \alpha|0\rangle + \beta|1\rangle`$, with $`\alpha`$ and $`\beta`$ representing complex probability amplitudes.
 This superposition allows quantum systems to represent and process a vast amount of information with a relatively small number of qubits.

 **Entanglement**: Quantum entanglement is a phenomenon where qubits become interconnected in such a way that the state of one (no matter the distance) instantaneously affects the state of another.
 Entangled particles cannot be described independently of each other, even when separated by large distances, a phenomenon Einstein famously referred to as "spooky action at a distance."
 Entanglement is a key resource for quantum computing, quantum cryptography, and quantum teleportation, offering novel ways to process and securely transmit information.

 ### Quantum Entropy and Information

 **Von Neumann Entropy**: Analogous to Shannon entropy in classical information theory, Von Neumann entropy measures the uncertainty or disorder in a quantum system.
-For a quantum state described by a density matrix \( \rho \), the Von Neumann entropy \( S(\rho) \) is defined as \( S(\rho) = -\text{Tr}(\rho \log \rho) \), where Tr denotes the trace of a matrix.
+For a quantum state described by a density matrix $`\rho`$, the Von Neumann entropy $`S(\rho)`$ is defined as $`S(\rho) = -\text{Tr}(\rho \log \rho)`$, where Tr denotes the trace of a matrix.
 Von Neumann entropy captures the purity of a quantum state; it is zero for pure states and positive for mixed states, providing insight into the amount of quantum information and the degree of entanglement in a system.

 **Quantum Channel Capacity**: Quantum channel capacity concerns the maximum rate at which quantum information can be reliably transmitted over a quantum channel.
 This concept is more nuanced than its classical counterpart due to the quantum phenomena like superposition and entanglement.
 Quantum channels can transmit classical information, quantum information, or both, leading to different notions of capacity depending on the context: classical capacity, quantum capacity, and private capacity.
 The Holevo-Schumacher-Westmoreland (HSW) theorem and the Lloyd-Shor-Devetak (LSD) theorem provide bounds for these capacities, guiding the design of quantum communication systems.